mitmedialab/PRG-Group-Map/README.md

 2. **Configure User Preferences**: Once logged in, gitpod will likely ask you about some user preferences.
 We recommend the following:
     - Select 'VS Code Broswer for your editor
     - Select 'Dark' theme
-3. **Give Gitpod write access:** Gitpod should then open you up a worskpace (cool, right?).
+3. **Give Gitpod write access:** Gitpod should then open you up a workspace (cool, right?).
 We just need to make one permissions change to ensure once we start editing code we can preserve our changes through [git](https://git-scm.com/).
     1. Click the green Gitpod button in the very bottom left corner of the screen.
         - <img src="https://user-images.githubusercontent.com/95306112/197118951-94509ee8-3d41-4863-ada8-acc5e30bb577.gif" width="100"/>
         - **NOTE:** The gitpod workspace might be a little slow to start, so if nothing happens when you click the button, wait a moment and try again.